DETAILED ACTION

 (B) establish a prima facie case by providing reasons why a person skilled in the art at the time the application was filed would not have recognized that the inventor was in possession of the invention as claimed in view of the disclosure of the application as filed.
 The MPEP 2163 further provided or expanded the guidelines for the written description requirements.

-In light of elected species, the claims are drawn to a method for maintaining liver homeostasis in a subject with liver fibrosis, the method comprising administering to a subject a pharmaceutical composition comprising an ECM1 protein represented by SEQ ID NO:3, wherein the pharmaceutical composition is administered orally, intramuscularly or intravenously.
+In light of elected “treating” as species for method, claims are structured as a method for treating liver fibrosis in a subject with liver fibrosis, the method comprising administering to a subject a pharmaceutical composition comprising an ECM1 protein represented by SEQ ID NO: 1 or 3, wherein the pharmaceutical composition is administered subcutaneously, intramuscularly or intravenously.

-The rejection is based on ‘what is known in the art’, ‘what is shown in the specification’, ‘what applicants are claiming’, and based on these facts, analysis concludes or showed evidence towards whether applicants have possession of claimed subject matter or not.
+The rejection is based on ‘what applicants are claiming’, ‘what is shown/described in the specification’ and ‘what is known in the art’.
+Based on these facts, the following analysis explains whether applicants have possession of claimed subject matter or not.

-Disruption or imbalance in liver homeostasis results in liver diseases or inflammation of liver etc. These can be caused by external virus or food poisoning or toxins etc. However, the mechanism of each one is different and so the treatment or ‘maintaining liver homeostasis’ is expected to be different.
+Disruption or imbalance in liver homeostasis leads to liver diseases or inflammation of liver etc. These can be caused by external virus or food poisoning or toxins etc. However, the mechanism of each one is different and so the treatment or ‘maintaining liver homeostasis’ is expected to be different.

 Applicants can claim as broadly as possible for the claimed invention.
-However, if there is a variability in the genus or broadly claimed subject matter, and if the variability expects unpredictability for the claimed subject matter, then specification must describe the genus with divergent species, so that a skilled person in the art can understands claimed invention and can reproduce applicants claimed invention.
-In this case, protein chemistry is probably one of the most unpredictable areas of biotechnology and consequently, the effects of sequence dissimilarities upon protein structure and function cannot be predicted.
-So, the absence of description with divergent species makes the invention unpredictable, and cannot be envisioned by a skilled person in the art.
+However, if there is a variability in the broadly claimed subject matter, and if the variability expects unpredictability for the claimed subject matter, then specification must describe the genus with divergent species, so that a skilled person in the art can understands claimed invention and can reproduce applicants claimed invention.
+In this case, protein chemistry is probably one of the most unpredictable areas of biotechnology and consequently, environmental conditions on the protein structure and function cannot be predicted.
+So, absence of description of pharmaceutical composition and/or protein administration makes the invention unpredictable, and cannot be envisioned by a skilled person in the art.

 The MPEP lists factors that can be used to determine if sufficient evidence of possession has been furnished in the disclosure of the application.
 These include "level of skill and knowledge in the art, partial structure, physical and/or chemical properties, functional characteristics alone or coupled with a known or disclosed correlation between structure and function, and the method of making the claimed invention.
 Disclosure of any combination of such identifying characteristics that distinguish the claimed invention from other materials and would lead one of skill in the art to the conclusion that the applicant was in possession of the claimed species is sufficient" (MPEP 2163).

-A claimed genus may be satisfied through sufficient description of a representative number of species or disclosure of relevant, identifying characteristics such as functional characteristics coupled with a known or disclosed correlation between function and structure.
+A claimed subject matter may be satisfied through sufficient description of a representative number of species or disclosure of relevant, identifying characteristics such as functional characteristics coupled with a known or disclosed correlation between function and structure.
 See MPEP 2163 II(A)(3)(a)(ii).

 The number of species that describe the genus must be adequate to describe the entire genus.
 However, if there is substantial variability, a large number of species must be described.

-The question is that with several possible sequences for ECM1 protein, based on its definition in the specification, will all possible ECM1 protein be capable of retain its property?
-Do applicants provide enough description for nexus between elected species and shown data, so that a skilled person in the art understands the claimed invention?
+The question is, in absence of administration of ECM1 protein pharmaceutical composition and its preparative methods, will all possible ECM1 protein pharmaceutical compositions, such as at all pH values and all possible solvents etc., be capable of retain its property?
+Do applicants provide enough description for nexus between claimed ECM1 protein administration and shown data, so that a skilled person in the art understands the claimed invention?

 (B) ESTABLISH A PRIMA FACIE CASE BY PROVIDING REASONS WHY A PERSON SKILLED IN THE ART AT THE TIME THE APPLICATION WAS FILED WOULD NOT HAVE RECOGNIZED THAT THE INVENTOR WAS IN POSSESSION OF THE INVENTION AS CLAIMED IN VIEW OF THE DISCLOSURE OF THE APPLICATION AS FILED: